wawawawawawawa/DemoRenamer/README.md

 4) The tool will then rename them into asrd_(Date)-(Day)_(MapName)

-Only files starting with "asrd" will be moved (the [autorecord tool](https://github.com/wawawawawawawa/Alien-Swarm-AutoRecord) automatically name them asrd_X).
+Only files starting with "asrd" will be moved/renamed (the [autorecord tool](https://github.com/wawawawawawawa/Alien-Swarm-AutoRecord) automatically name them asrd_X).